2018 Nobel Prize in Literature

 The 2018 Nobel Prize in Literature was awarded to the Polish writer Olga Tokarczuk (born 1962) "for a narrative imagination that with encyclopedic passion represents the crossing of boundaries as a form of life."
 The prize was announced the following year by the Swedish Academy on 10 October 2019.
 Tokarczuk is the fifth Nobel laureate in Literature from Poland writing in Polish, after the poet Wisława Szymborska in 1996, and Czesław Miłosz in 1980.

 Laureate

-Olga Tokarczuk is inspired by maps and a perspective from above, which tends to make her microcosmos a mirror of macrocosmos.
+Olga Tokarczuk is inspired by maps and bird's-eye view perspective, which tends to make her microcosmos a mirror of macrocosmos.
 She constructs her novels in a tension between cultural opposites: nature versus culture, reason versus madness, male versus female, home versus alienation.
-Her magnum opus so far is the historical novel Ksiegi Jakubowe ("The Books of Jacob", 2014), portraying the 18th-century mystic and sect leader Jacob Frank.
-The work also gives us a remarkably rich panorama of an almost neglected chapter in European history.
+Her magnum opus is the historical novel Ksiegi Jakubowe ("The Books of Jacob", 2014), portraying the 18th-century mystic and sect leader Jacob Frank.
 Among her other significant novels include Prawiek i inne czasy ("Primeval and Other Times", 1997), Bieguni ("Flights", 2007), and Prowadź swój pług przez kości umarłych ("Drive Your Plow Over the Bones of the Dead", 2009).

+Candidates

+According to the site Nicer Odds, who compile odds from various betting sites, favourites to win the prize were the Canadian poet and essayist Anne Carson, French-Guadeloupe author Maryse Condé, Chinese Can Xue, Russian Lyudmila Ulitskaya, Japanese Haruki Murakami and Kenyan Ngugi Wa Thiong’o, closely followed by Olga Tokarczuk, Canadian Margaret Atwood, American Marilynne Robinson and Hungarian Péter Nádas with joint 10/1 odds to win the prize.